What is a MAP Policy and Why It’s Important for Brands (+ FAQs)

 Image 1

-In the world of retail, stores that get the highest sales with the highest profit margins are the ones regarded as successful.
-To reach that achievement, an organization’s sales and marketing department must employ a variety of strategies to attract as many customers as they can while outperforming competitors.
+Retail stores that achieve the highest sales with the highest profit margins are considered successful.
+To achieve this, an organization’s sales and marketing department must employ various strategies to attract as many customers as possible while outperforming competitors.
 One often-used tactic is to set retail prices as low as possible.

 While this is a win for consumers, such a business practice can encourage price wars and set a precedent for market monopolies, brand equity erosion, and product devaluation.
-To prevent these problems from happening and protect the interests of all parties, governments allow the setting of pricing policies under Fair Trade Laws.
+To prevent these problems and protect all parties’ interests, governments allow pricing policies to be set under Fair Trade Laws.
 One of these policies is the MAP Pricing Policy.
-This article shares the foundations of MAP policies that you need to know as a brand owner or manufacturer.
+This article shares the foundations of MAP policies you need to know as a brand owner or manufacturer.

 What is a MAP Pricing Policy?

 MAP, which stands for Minimum Advertised Price, refers to the lowest price at which a manufacturer allows its products to be advertised or publicly displayed.
-It is a guideline established by brands to maintain price parity and encourage fair competition across the different retailers that sell their products.
+Brands establish this guideline to maintain price parity and encourage fair competition among retailers that sell their products.

 Retailers are typically prohibited from advertising goods below this minimum price, although they can sell the products at any price they choose.
-However, if a retailer breaches a MAP policy, the manufacturer or brand has the legal right under the Federal Trade Commission’s Antitrust Law to cease doing business with that trade partner.
+However, suppose a retailer breaches a MAP policy.
+In that case, the manufacturer or brand has the legal right to cease business with that trade partner under the Federal Trade Commission’s Antitrust Law.

-It is the aim of a MAP policy to protect a brand’s image, maintain perceived product value, and create a fair competitive environment among retailers.
+A MAP policy aims to protect a brand’s image, maintain perceived product value, and create a fair competitive environment among retailers.

 MAP Policy vs. MSRP

-There is another guideline that is sometimes mistaken as MAP Policy Pricing, and that is the MSRP (Manufacturer’s Suggested Retail Price).
-MSRP serves as a recommendation by the manufacturer on how much their products should be sold.
-It’s a guidance to retailers about the brand’s suitable selling price for their goods, but unlike MAP, it doesn’t dictate the minimum advertised price or impose penalties for deviations.
+Another guideline that is sometimes mistaken for MAP Policy Pricing is the MSRP (Manufacturer’s Suggested Retail Price).
+The MSRP recommends to manufacturers how much their products should be sold.
+It also guides retailers about the brand’s suitable selling price for their goods.
+However, unlike MAP, it doesn’t dictate the minimum advertised price or impose penalties for deviations.

-In a nutshell, MSRP provides flexibility for retailers to adjust prices based on market conditions while MAP Policy pricing concentrates on outlining a minimum price for how products are promoted to ensure brand integrity and pricing consistency.
+In summary, MSRP allows retailers to adjust prices based on market conditions.
+At the same time, MAP Policy pricing outlines a minimum price for promoting products to ensure brand integrity and pricing consistency.

 MAP vs. IMAP or eMAP

-There is another type of MAP that focuses on regulating the advertising of product prices on the Internet.
+Another type of MAP focuses on regulating product price advertising on the Internet.
 It is called the IMAP (Internet Minimum Advertised Price) or eMAP (Electronic Minimum Advertised Price).
 Simply speaking, IMAP specifically addresses online advertising, acknowledging the unique challenges and dynamics of e-commerce.

-IMAP or eMAP extends the concept of MAP from all the known traditional advertising channels to the digital/online realm, ensuring that online retailers adhere to a minimum advertised price.
+IMAP or eMAP extends the MAP concept from all traditional advertising channels to the digital/online realm, ensuring that online retailers adhere to a minimum advertised price.

 Why is MAP Policy Pricing Important for Brands?

-Setting a Minimum Advertised Price is crucial for brands as it plays the pivotal role of maintaining a consistent and trustworthy image among consumers in the market they belong to.
-By establishing a MAP, manufacturers can control how their products are presented to consumers across the various retail channels.
+Setting a Minimum Advertised Price (MAP) is crucial for brands as it plays a pivotal role in maintaining a consistent and trustworthy image among consumers in their market.
+By establishing a MAP, manufacturers can control how their products are presented to consumers across various retail channels.

-This strategy helps avoid the aggressive pricing competition often seen in retail, which can lead to a decrease in the brand’s value and a reduced perception of product quality.
-The best example scenario for this is a customer choosing to buy a slightly pricier Bluetooth speaker from Store A because Store B made them think that the same speaker they were putting on display with a much cheaper price tag was fake.
-When in reality, both devices were produced and shipped out by the same manufacturer.
+This strategy helps avoid the aggressive pricing competition often seen in retail, which can decrease the brand’s value and reduce the perception of product quality.
+The best example scenario is a customer buying a slightly pricier Bluetooth speaker from Store A because Store B made them think the same speaker they put on display with a much cheaper price tag was fake.
+In reality, the same manufacturer produced and shipped both devices.

-Ultimately, leveraging MAP Policies is a strategic tool for brands to safeguard their reputation, maintain pricing integrity, and create stable and sustainable retail environments for their products.
+Ultimately, leveraging MAP Policies is a strategic tool for brands to safeguard their reputation, maintain pricing integrity, and create stable and sustainable product retail environments.
 Violations of MAP Policies can result in consequences that strengthen adherence to these guidelines, fostering a mutually beneficial relationship between manufacturers and retailers.

 How is MAP Pricing Calculated?

-It’s common for retailers to be curious about the criteria their business partners use to establish Minimum Advertised Prices (MAPs) Typically, brands make calculations based on various factors, such as production costs, desired profit margins, market conditions, and the recognized value of the product.
-Brands may also consider the competitive landscape and consumer demand when setting a MAP.
+It’s common for retailers to be curious about the criteria their business partners use to establish Minimum Advertised Prices (MAPs).
+Typically, brands calculate MAPs based on various factors, such as production costs, desired profit margins, market conditions, and the product’s recognized value.
+When setting a MAP, brands may also consider the competitive landscape and consumer demand.

 Here is a sample calculation/formula of a product’s Minimum Advertised Price: